-To get usage data for event publishing and CometD-client delivery, query the PlatformEventUsageMetric object.
-Usage data is available for the last 24 hours, ending at the last hour, and for historical daily usage.
+To get usage data for event publishing and delivery to CometD and Pub/Sub API clients, empApi Lightning components, and event relays, query the PlatformEventUsageMetric object.
+In API 58.0 and later, enable and use Enhanced Usage Metrics to get granular usage data for various time segments.
+If Enhanced Usage Metrics isn't enabled, usage data is available for the last 24 hours, ending at the last hour, and for historical daily usage.
 PlatformEventUsageMetric is available in API version 50.0 and later.